AEN National Speakers Bureau 2017-18

 “The Iran Nuclear Deal and Israel”

-Miriam Elman is Associate Professor of Political Science in the Maxwell School at Syracuse University, the Robert D. McClure Professor of Teaching Excellence, and Research Director for the Program for the Advancement of Research on Conflict and Collaboration (PARC).
-She is the author of Paths to Peace and of Progress in International Relations Theory and with Madelaine Adelman has edited Jerusalem: Conflict and Cooperation in a Contested City.
+Miriam Elman is Associate Professor of Political Science and Research Director for the Program for the Advancement of Research on Conflict and Collaboration (PARCC) in the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+She is the author of Paths to Peace and Progress in International Relations Theory, and with Madelaine Adelman, has edited Jerusalem: Conflict and Cooperation in a Contested City.

 “Academic Freedom, Free Speech and BDS: Advancing Viewpoint Diversity on Campus”

 “Antisemitism/Anti-Zionism: When Does Criticism of Israel Become Hate Speech?”